steelsnake93/drum-machine/README.md

 2. Navigate to the project directory using a terminal or command prompt.
 3. Open index.html in your browser.

-Alternatively, you can visit the hosted version of the app at drum-machine-ai.netlify.app.

 ## Future Improvements
 - Implement more audio samples.
 - Add a volume control feature.